Skip to main content

 Frequently Asked Questions

-This is a question I used to wonder before starting my training.
 In simple terms, psychotherapy explores how the present is affected by the past, looking at unconscious patterns, the roots of behaviours, and recurring life themes.
 Counselling focuses more on what is happening right now and practical ways to manage current challenges.

 By increasing awareness of these patterns, TA supports people in making more conscious choices, improving relationships, and creating change in areas of their lives that feel stuck.
-Sessions focus on reflection, exploration, and practical insights, helping you understand yourself and develop new ways of responding to challenges.

 This varies from person to person.
 Some people come for a shorter period to work on a specific issue, while others find longer-term therapy more helpful.